A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Additional QA Results

 \subsection{QA with Gold Evidence Context}

-To isolate generation quality from retrieval errors, we also report \emph{gold evidence context} results where the generator is given the recorded gold evidence passages $E$ (oracle context) instead of retrieved passages. \Cref{tab:qa-gold-context} reports overall results across models, and \Cref{tab:qa-gold-context-dsf} provides a per-style breakdown for \ours SFT.
-Results in~\Cref{tab:qa-gold-context} show that with golden context, QA results improve across models.
-In addition, there is a larger gap between models (GPT-4o vs GPT-4o-mini: 45.60 vs 35.50) compared to using a fixed retriever (with inherent retrieving errors), demonstrating that with better domain context, larger models perform better.
-Nonetheless, with golden context, our \ours SFT still shows a huge margin with models like GPT-4o or the base Llama-3.1-8B-Instruct model.
+To isolate generation quality from retrieval errors, we also report \emph{gold evidence context} results where the generator is given the recorded gold evidence passages $E$ (oracle context) instead of retrieved passages. \Cref{tab:qa-rageval-oracle} reports oracle-context results with the same prompt used across models.
+Under oracle evidence, grounding improves substantially across LLM models; \ours{} SFT gives the strongest lexical recall and lowest hallucination rate, while remaining competitive on Completeness and Irrelevance.
+This indicates that the adaptation benefit is not only a retrieval artifact.